Treaty of Badajoz (1801)

-The Treaty of Badajoz was signed by Spain and Portugal on 6 June 1801.
+The Treaty of Badajoz is a peace treaty of the 19th century signed by Spain and Portugal on 6 June 1801.
 Portugal ceded the border town of Olivenza to Spain and closed its ports to British military and commercial shipping.

 On the same day, Portugal signed a separate Treaty of Badajoz with France, which Napoleon, then First Consul of France, refused to sign.
 An amended version was agreed in September 1801, which is known as the Treaty of Madrid; France received large parts of Portuguese South America in what is now Brazil plus a payment of 20 million francs.

 Background

 For much of the 18th century, Spain and France were allies but after the execution of Louis XVI in 1793, it joined the War of the First Coalition against the French First Republic.
 After being defeated in the War of the Pyrenees, Spain left the Coalition and made peace with France by the 1795 Peace of Basel.

 Under Charles IV, government was controlled by Chief Minister Manuel Godoy, as the King spent most of his time hunting.
-Driven by Godoy, Spain agreed an alliance with France in the August 1796 Second Treaty of San Ildefonso and declared war on Britain, then engaged in the 1798-1802 War of the Second Coalition.
+Driven by Godoy, Spain agreed to an alliance with France in the August 1796 Second Treaty of San Ildefonso and declared war on Britain, then engaged in the 1798-1802 War of the Second Coalition.